What can I put in my benchtop compost caddy?

 Meat, dairy, and oils

 Avoid adding meat, dairy products, and oils to your benchtop compost caddy.
-These items can attract pests, create odours, and do not compost well in a home composting system.
+These items attract pests and create odours, and they simply don’t break down well in a home composting system.

 Cooked food